Welcome to a huge list of psychological pricing strategies.

 “…framing the discount on the hedonic item provides a justification required to reduce the guilt associated with the purchase of such items.
 However, since no such guilt is associated with the purchase of utilitarian items, framing the discount on utilitarian component of the bundle has little additional impact.” (pg.
 18)

 If you can only add a utilitarian product, then describe a hedonic use for that product.
-Khan and Dhar (2010) tested a bundle that consisted of a $50 lamp and a $50 blender.
-People were more likely to purchase the bundle when the description emphasized a hedonic use for the blender (e.g., making exotic cocktails) compared to a utilitarian use (e.g., making healthy shakes).
+Khan and Dhar (2010) found that people were more likely to purchase a bundled lamp and blender when the description emphasized a hedonic use for the blender (e.g., making exotic cocktails) compared to a utilitarian use (e.g., making healthy shakes).

 Brough and Chernev (2012) asked people to choose between a home gym and a 1-year gym membership.
 Roughly 51 percent of people chose the home gym — a pretty even split.